saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 <h2>Conclusion</h2>

 The **Google Summer of Code 2025** project **"Support Runtime Exceptions in SPF"** is what I chose to contribute at this summer, resulting in significant improvements to the Symbolic PathFinder (SPF) tool.
-This project has substantially enhanced SPF's capability to handle runtime exceptions, leading to a remarkable improvement in **SV-COMP benchmark scores**.

-The most notable achievement was the improvement in **SV-COMP Runtime Exception benchmark scores**, with the overall score increasing **from -3906 to 910** (maximum possible: 1327).

-This improvement was achieved through:
-- Reducing incorrect results from **278 → 2**
-- Increasing correct classifications from **275 → 492**
-- Completely eliminating incorrect false results from **278 → 0**

 This GSoC experience has been transformative for my **programming** and **software engineering** skills.
 The first month presented significant challenges as I grappled with the complexity of symbolic execution.
-However, with the invaluable guidance of my mentors **Soha Hussein** and **Yannic Nohller**, I was able to overcome initial hurdles and develop a deep understanding of the codebase.

 A particularly helpful resource during the challenging early phase was the foundational article:
 **"Symbolic PathFinder: Integrating symbolic execution with model checking for Java bytecode analysis"**, which provided crucial insights into SPF's architecture and methodology.